Miserlou/Glance-Bookmarklet/README.md

 Once you have tested your changes and confirmed they work, send a pull request.
 Add yourself to the list of contributors below as well!

+### Important note!

+Please be sure to submit your pull requests to the _dev_ branch, rather than _master_.
+Since the currently deployed version depends on accessing the raw resources from Github master, all changes must be reviewed for functionality and security testing before they can be merged directly.
+Thank you!

 ### Contributors

 * [Rich Jones](https://github.com/Miserlou)